 On this day, May 27, 2016, Rafael Nadal, then the nine-time Roland-Garros champion, withdrew from his favourite tournament just before playing his third-round match against fellow Spaniard Marcel Granollers.
-Absolutely unexpected, his announcement had the effect of an earthquake in the tennis world.
-Even if Nadal had been recently struggling, his record on clay and especially at the French Open still made him one of the tournament’s favourites.
+Absolutely unexpected, this announcement caused a seismic shock in the tennis in the tennis world.
+Even if Nadal had been recently struggling, his record on clay and especially at the French Open still made him one of the tournament’s big favourites.

-In 2016, Rafael Nadal, the King of Clay, did not arrive at Roland-Garros as dominant as in his best years.
-In fact, the nine-time French Open champion had been struggling in the past two years, since his last Grand Slam crown, which he won in Paris in 2014.
-His loss at Wimbledon in 2014 against Nick Kyrgios (7-6, 5-7, 7-6, 6-3), as well as the one against Tomas Berdych in the quarter-finals of the 2015 Australian Open, Nadal could handle.
+In 2016, Rafael Nadal, the King of Clay, did not arrive at Roland-Garros at his dominant best.
+In fact, the nine-time French Open champion had been struggling over the past two seasons, since his last Grand Slam crown, which came in Paris in 2014.
+His loss at Wimbledon in 2014 against Nick Kyrgios (7-6, 5-7, 7-6, 6-3), as well as the one against Tomas Berdych in the quarter-finals of the 2015 Australian Open, the Spaniard could handle.
 They were not his first disappointments on hard court.
-But in 2015, something new happened to him: he started losing on clay.
+But in 2015, something strange happened: Nadal started losing on clay.

-Now No 7 in the world, he managed to set up a hyped-up meeting with his nemesis Djokovic in the quarter-finals at Roland-Garros.
-Not only did he lose to the Serbian for the first time at Roland-Garros, but he also lost in straight sets (7-5, 6-3, 6-1) and seemed almost clueless on the court.
-Things did not improve on hard courts in the second half of the year, with a disappointing loss in the second round at Wimbledon to Dustin Brown and a third loss against Fognini at the US Open in the third round.
+Now No 7 in the world, Nadal managed to set up a hyped-up clash against his nemesis Djokovic in the quarter-finals at Roland-Garros.
+Not only did he lose to the Serbian for the first time at Roland-Garros, but he lost in straight sets (7-5, 6-3, 6-1) and appeared almost clueless on the court.
+Things did not improve for the Spaniard in the second half of the year, with a disappointing loss in the second round at Wimbledon to Dustin Brown and a third loss against Fognini at the US Open in the third round.
 For the first time since 2004, Nadal finished the season without a Grand Slam or even a Masters 1000 title.

 In early 2016, Nadal was not getting better results and the tennis world started to talk about his possible decline.
-His forehand was dropping short and not as damaging, forcing him to defend in a way he couldn’t do as well as in his early years – but the biggest change was that he was now losing many close matches and seemed to have lost some of his psychological strength.
-In the final in Dubai, Djokovic thrashed him 6-1, 6-2.
+His forehand was dropping short and was not as damaging, forcing him to defend in a way he couldn’t do as well as in his early years – but the biggest change was that he was now losing several close matches and seemed to have lost some of his psychological strength.
+In the Doha final, Djokovic easily beat him 6-1, 6-2.
 At the Australian Open, he lost in the first round in five sets to Fernando Verdasco, whom he had outplayed 14 times in their 16 previous encounters.
 In Rio de Janeiro, on clay, he lost in the final against Pablo Cuevas, ranked No 45 (6-7, 7-6, 6-4).
 Nadal was not the monster he used to be and his opponents now believed in their chances.

 Although he said he had been suffering for weeks, he had shown no signs of pain in his first matches, we had heard no rumours, no one had seen it coming.Rémi Bourrières, tennis writer

-His two first matches in Roland-Garros sounded like a warning; Rafa was back.
-Sam Groth and Facundo Bagnis were properly destroyed and won a total of six games between them.
-Against the Australian, defeated 6-1, 6-1, 6-1, the King of Clay even treated himself to a “tweener” passing shot.
+His two first matches in Roland-Garros sounded like a warning.
+Sam Groth and Facundo Bagnis were thoroughly destroyed and won a total of six games between them: Rafa was back!!
+Against the Australian, defeated 6-1, 6-1, 6-1, the King of Clay even treated fans to a “tweener” passing shot.
 He had been so impressive that, even if his next opponent on Saturday was Granollers, everyone was already looking forward to a fourth-round meeting against Dominic Thiem.